 A Jamaican Revivalist tradition called Pukumina—more structured than Obeah in belief and practice, with numerous churches and congregations—is practiced in most major U.S. cities today.
-Like mainland black North American Christianity, Jamaican Revivalism is much more likely to be described as “African” by outsiders than by insiders, though there are many parallels between Jamaican Revivalist movements and West African cultures.
+Like mainland Black North American Christianity, Jamaican Revivalism is much more likely to be described as “African” by outsiders than by practitioners themselves, though there are many parallels between Jamaican Revivalist movements and West African cultures.
 Various Jamaican Revivalist practices recall West African and Haitian religions.
 For example, each of the various spirits venerated in Revivalism is said to prefer specific foods, colors, and music.
 Recalling Haitian Vodou, Pukumina ceremonial space includes the “ritual architecture” of a central pole, to which Jamaicans add a basin of water used for spirit-channelling.
 This apparatus stands at the center of the sacred space, whether it be in the backyard or in a special meeting hall.
-Drumming and dancing culminate in trances and contact between the worshippers and the spirits who bring about divine healing or divine inspiration.
-In the Revivalist traditions, however, it is often said to be the Holy Spirit who “possesses” the devotees, or the spirits of Biblical figures such as the prophet Jeremiah and the apostle Peter.
+Drumming and dancing culminate in trances and contact between the practitioners and the spirits who bring about divine healing or divine inspiration.
+In the Revivalist traditions, however, it is often said to be the Holy Spirit who “mounts” the devotees, or the spirits of Biblical figures such as the prophet Jeremiah and the apostle Peter.

 We are the children of the Rastaman.